10up/restricted-site-access/readme.txt

 == Changelog ==

+= 6.2.1 =
+* Bug fix: Don't redirect logged-in users viewing the site in a single site install.

 = 6.2.0 =
 * **Functionality change:** Check user's role on a site in multisite before granting permission.
 * Feature: Alter or restore previous user permission checking with the `restricted_site_access_user_can_access` filter.